Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

    - To further customize the solution, set parameters in `arm.parameters` files located in the `infrastructure` folder.
       - To enable Observability and Monitoring components through code(Observability-as-code), please set enable_monitoring parameter to true in  `arm.parameters` files located in the `infrastructure` folder.
 This will deploy log analytics workspace to collect monitoring data from key resources, setup an Azure dashboards to monitor key metrics and configure alerts for ADF pipelines.
    - Ensure that:
       - You have loaded your environment file.
-To do so run
+To do so run:

         ```bash
         source .devcontainer/.env
         ```